Potential Dangers of Eating Soy

 2. Lower LDL (“bad” cholesterol)

-Though soy has been touted as beneficial for lowering high levels of Low-density lipoprotein (LDL), the amount is indirect and not significant.
-The FDA has revoked the claim that soy is beneficial for lowering LDL levels.
+Though soy has been touted as beneficial for lowering high levels of low-density lipoprotein (LDL), the amount is indirect and not significant.

 3. High in nutrients